sketch-of-an-elephant/category-theory/README.md

 ## Part II: Applications of Category Theory

-In this part, we take the machinery covered in Part I and look at applications to problems in specific domains — e.g. philosophy, foundations of mathematics, logic, and physics.
+In this part, we apply the machinery developed in Part I to problems in specific domains —
+for instance, philosophy, foundations of mathematics, logic, and physics.

 **Topics:**
 _To be announced_

 ---